Showing posts with label deliverance. Show all posts

 🕊️ Experience healing, peace, and breakthrough.

-📅 Date: Bi-Weekly - check calendar
+📅 Date: Bi-Weekly (2nd and 4th Monday - check calendar

 ⏰ Time: 7:00 p.m.
 CST